Next post.

 My garden’s small, but his’n is twice the size.

-other spellings: his’n, hisen, and his one
+variations: his’n, hisen, his one

 ★ "His’n" usually shows up in rural or older speech, often alongside similar forms like "her’n" and "your’n."
 Together they make a whole dialect family of possessives. ★